antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_2/signal/README.md

-# Temporal Signal
+# Signal

 [What is a Signal?](https://docs.temporal.io/workflows#signal)

-We are going to modify the money transfer workflow so that it will wait for an input if the amount to transfer is greater than 100.
+Let's modify the money transfer workflow so that it will wait for an input if the amount to transfer is greater than 100.

 ## Exercise: Add a SignalMethod to the workflow and block the execution if the amount to transfer is greater than 100